fballiano/openmage-cloudflare-turnstile/README.md

   checkout (guest/register), product review, wishlist share
 - Support for admin login and forgot password
 - Easy customization (for theme related changes to the supported forms) via configurable CSS selectors
-- lazy load of Cloudflare's javascript, Google PageSpeed will appreciate
+- Lazy load of Cloudflare's javascript, Google PageSpeed will appreciate
 - Compatible with Magento 1.9, OpenMage 19 and OpenMage 20 on PHP >= 7.4

 How to use it